mazen-salah/Battery-Management-System/README.md

 3. **Install Dependencies**

-   Ensure that the ESP8266 board package is installed in the Arduino IDE.
+   Ensure the ESP8266 board package is installed in the Arduino IDE.
 Go to `Tools > Board > Board Manager`, search for "ESP8266", and install the package if not already installed.

 4. **Update Wi-Fi Credentials**